richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 gopher
 : An Internet application used to interactively select and retrieve files in a TCP/IP network.

+IETF Area
+: A management division within the IETF.
+An Area consists of Working Groups related to a general topic such as routing.
+An Area is managed by one or two Area Directors.

 Internet Architecture Board (IAB)
 : An appointed group that assists